DS4PS/cpp-524-spr-2020/schedule.md

 Y = b0 + b1•Treat_Dummy + e
 ```

+Recall that **b0** will capture the average level of Y for the control group (the omitted category), and **b1** represents our hypothesis of interest, the gains we observe in the treatment group above and beyond the control group: **Y(t) - Y(c)**.
+The default null in regression models is always that the slope is equal to zero, so in this case that the group mean Y(t)-Y(c) is equal to zero, i.e. that there is no program effect.

 What about the following table of group-level means in a separate study.
 What regression model do we need to run to determine program impact here?

 ![](https://raw.githubusercontent.com/DS4PS/cpp-524-spr-2020/master/assets/img/treat-control-plus-time.png)